aws-samples/database-refresh-orchestrator-for-amazon-rds-and-amazon-aurora/README.md

 ## Test the solution

 The two tests "Test 1" and "Test 2" are independent.
-"Test 2" is divided in multiple parts and you have to do them in the same order you find below.
+"Test 2" is divided in multiple parts and you have to do them in the same order you will find below.

 ### Test 1: Cloning an existing Aurora cluster using Aurora Fast-cloning